 Awareness is the Best Defense Against Malware

-Malware is still a significant problem.
-Now more than ever, hackers are interested in breaking into your accounts, collecting your sensitive information, and stealing from you.
-While traditional antivirus programs will help you, they can’t always protect you from your own computer behaviors like clicking harmful links or failing to update your software.
+While having an antivirus program is an important first step, they can’t always protect you from your own computer behaviors like clicking harmful links or failing to update your software.

-That’s why you need to stay informed, keep learning about the latest malware, and update your antivirus, browser, and operating system regularly in order to be prepared for tomorrow’s threats.
+That’s why you need to stay informed, keep learning about the latest malware, and update your antivirus, browser, and operating system regularly in order to be prepared for tomorrow’s emerging threats today.